martinberlin/cale-idf/main/www-image/README.md

   **jpg-render.cpp**
   Takes aprox.
 1.5 to 2 seconds to download a 200Kb jpeg.

-Additionally another second to decompress and render the image using EPDiy epd_draw_pixel()
+Additionally another second to decompress and render the image using EPDiy display.drawPixel(x, y, color)

 Detailed statistics:

 ```
 48772 bytes read from https://loremflickr.com/960/540

-I (10676) decode: 757 ms . image decompression
+ decode: 757 ms . image decompression
-I (11401) render: 297 ms - jpeg draw
+ render: 297 ms - jpeg draw
-I (11402) www-dw: 1728 ms - download
+ www-dw: 1728 ms - download
-I (12621) total: 2782 ms - total time spent
+  total: 2782 ms - time spent
 ```

+Needs PSRAM.
-But in order to get around using an ESP32 without external RAM a big refactoring is needed.
+In order to get around using an ESP32 without external RAM a big refactoring is needed.
 Since JPEG images are compressed you need a buffer to store the image and another one to decompress it.
 All that takes a big amount of RAM (Unless you use a small image)

 **Note:** Statistics where taken with the 4.7" Lilygo display 960x540 pixels and may be significantly higher using bigger displays.